seyyatech/solace-rdp-bridge/README.md

 ./init/setup.sh
 ```

-Then flip the mock target unhealthy and watch a real RDP hammer it forever while the bridge's
+Then flip the mock target unhealthy and watch a real RDP retry it at a fixed rate with no backoff
-circuit breaker trips, fast-fails, and later recovers cleanly on its own; the actual side-by-side
+while the bridge's circuit breaker trips, fast-fails, and later recovers cleanly on its own; see
-proof, not a claim:
+the difference side by side:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"statusCode": 503}' http://localhost:8081/control